gohjunlin/simplehbase/README.md

 # Guide for simplehbase

 ### Installing simplehbase
-- Download the simplehbase folder and setup.py
+- If git is installed, use this command instead `pip install git+https://github.com/gohjunlin/simplehbase`
-- Traverse to the folder where setup.py is and execute`pip install .`
+- If git is not installed, download the simplehbase folder and setup.py.
+Then, traverse to the folder where setup.py is and execute`pip install .`

 ### Connect to Azure Hbase
     import simplehbhase